Mr. Brunt's Class

 Spelling Lists -

 We use the Words Their Way spelling program.
 Each student will have their own set of words and patterns they work with for two weeks.
-We will not be sending any standard lists home or having weekly assessments.
+We will not be sending any standard lists home or having weekly assessments, but they will be visible on their Spelling City page.

 You won't see A's or B's on any of our work.
 Most of the time you'll see either a Star (everything is great), a Smiley Face (looking good but might need a little more practice), or a Smiley Face without the circle around the outside (we probably need to reteach this skill).
 Our report cards look at how well students are meeting state standards.
 You will see the following ratings: